Frequently Asked Questions

 What standard of accommodation can I expect?

 You will stay in hotels before and after your trek.
-We use excellent hotels with very comfortable rooms throughout our tours.
-The standard of accommodation in Bhutan is generally very high, but do be aware that hotels in more remote areas such as Central and Eastern Bhutan may be less fancy than those in Western Bhutan, which receives a higher number of tourists.
+We use rustic hotels with very comfortable rooms throughout our tours.
+The standard of accommodation in Bhutan is generally high, but do be aware that hotels in more remote areas such as Central and Eastern Bhutan may be less fancy than those in Western Bhutan, which receives a higher number of tourists.
+Keep in mind that Bhutan is still a developing country, so while the standard of accommodation is higher than in neighbouring Himalayan countries, you may still have to adapt to some simpler conditions.

 Will there be heaters in our accommodation?